rmgibbo/wetfe/src/main/resources/static/docs/glossary.md

 trauma chip, Ⓣ
 : The unit and representation of trauma.
 They accumulate above soul chips Ⓢ on the fatigue deque, where each trauma chip prevents _all_ fatigue from being recovered after any sound rest the character takes.
 They persist until explicitly relieved by an ability, or special effect.

+turn
+: The brief segment of time during which beings act -- in roughly chronological order -- during encounters.

+vulnerability physics
+: The system that describes the fundamental interactions between the four Realms.
+Effects have different resolutions depending on the interaction between the Realms of the causative system and the affected system.
+For example, Infernal effects are hyper-effective against Celestial entities, but completely ineffective against denizens of the Exotic Realm.

 willpower, WIL
 : The quality encompassing a being’s mental health, mettle, and strength of character and convictions.